loopwerk/loopwerk.io/content/articles/2024-10-26-drf-vs-ninja.md

 ]
 ```

-It’s definitely shorter than the code we had before, but it’s still a far cry from DRF.
+It’s definitely shorter than the code we had before, but it’s still a far cry from DRF (also, it’s missing a PATCH endpoint since there’s no view for that).
 And then my half-optimism got replaced by sadness because it’s not possible to access the `campaign_id` path parameter from within the `CharacterViewSet`.
 So that means that it’s impossible to filter characters, or to do any sort of campaign permission checks.

 Instead the code has to be changed like so: